num3ric/Cinder-OculusRift/README.md

 Usage
 -----------------
-First, initialize the rift manager in prepareSettings, and disable framerate.
+First, initialize the rift manager in prepareSettings, *and also make sure to disable framerate*.
 (Aslo make sure that msaa 16 is disabled.)

 ```
 hmd::RiftManager::initialize();
-settings->disableFrameRate();
 ```

 Create an Oculus Rift instance, and attach it to a window (with vsync enabled preferably).